 # ps aux

-6. How to perform full format listing?
+6. How do I perform the full format listing?

 # ps -ef OR # ps -eF

 Note: Using the '-ef' option with the ps command will display the full format list and with uppercase '-F' option will display Extra full format.
 Details of the arguments and outcome result as follows: